 Why did Rome fall?
 This title looks at the decline and fall of the western Roman Empire, taking in the sack of the imperial city, the Hun invasion, and the rise of the "barbarian" kingdoms in the western provinces.

-- When did the Roman empire start to decline?
-Over what time frame did it occur?
+When did the Roman empire start to decline?
+Over what time frame did this occur?

-The timemap can be used with the whole class, as a great whiteboard resource.
-This will give students a clear, highly visual overview of this important period, from the height of the Roman empire in the Second century through to the end of the wesetrn empir, inthe Fifth century.
+The TimeMap can be used with the whole class, as a great whiteboard resource.
+This will give students a clear, highly visual overview of this important period, from the height of the Roman empire in the second century through to the end of the western empire, in the Fifth century.

 It can also be used by individual students and small groups undertaking home projects or enquiry work in class.
 Comprehensive teachers notes and student-based questions enable you and your students to get the best out of this software and the topic it covers.

-For those schools which purchase materials from a list of approved suppliers, this title is available from the Social Studies Schools Service.
+For those schools which are required to purchase materials from a list of approved suppliers, this title is available from the Social Studies Schools Service.